Samplergithub769/Indian-EV-Market-from-2001---2024/README.md

 - Total electric vehicles manufactured from 2001 - Aug 2024 and vehicle category
 5. ev_sales_by_makers_and_cat_15-24
 - Total electric vehicles manufactured by makers from 2015 - Aug 2024 with the vehicle class

 # Key Insights:

+1. Sales Growth: EV sales grew dramatically (12,628%) from 2015 to 2024.
+However, the YoY growth fluctuated, with significant drops in 2020 and 2024.

+2. Top Manufacturers:
+- Ola Electric leads the market with ~13.3% share.
+- TVS Motor Company and Ather Energy are the next top contributors.

+3. Geographical Concentration:
+- Manufacturing Hubs: Maharashtra (15 EV makers), Tamil Nadu (11 EV makers).
+- Top Charging Infrastructure: Maharashtra, Delhi, and Karnataka have the highest number of public charging stations.